Pulgasari/aufbau/readme.md

 ![Logo](/logo.svg)

-**aufbau** is a browser-focused JS toolkit, library and framework.
-It's made for being used without any offline build-steps.

-***Note:** It's also working with deno, node, vite etc. but working 100% client-side is the main focus.*
+**aufbau** is a browser-focused JavaScript toolkit of modular libraries.

 #### docs